Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/symbol.md

 A series of special symbols can be accessed at any moment.
 They start with `*` and end with `*`.

-The following list is only provided as an overview, actual examples are scattered in relevant developer guides:
+The following list is only provided as an overview, actual examples are scattered in the relevant developer guides:

 ```clojure
 *address*